Pierre Dumanoir le Pelley: French Directory

-On 15 December 1796, a fleet of 17 ships, 14 frigates, 6 corvettes or avisos, 6 barges and 20 transports and 21,000 soldiers, under the command of General Hoche, left Brest for the Irish expedition.
-Dumanoir commanded, under the orders of Rear Admiral Bouvet, the ship Révolution.
-As soon as he left, the army found itself dislocated by the ruse of an English frigate which, in the darkness of the night of the 16th to the 17th, gave false signals to some of the French ships.
+On 15 December 1796, a French fleet of 17 ships of the line, 14 frigates, 6 corvettes and avisos, 6 barges and 20 troopships carrying 21,000 soldiers under the command of General Lazare Hoche left Brest, France for Ireland.
+Dumanoir commanded, under the orders of Rear-Admiral François Joseph Bouvet, the ship Révolution.
+As soon as he left, the fleet became disorganised by the ruse of a British frigate which, in the darkness of the night of the 16th to the 17th, gave false signals to some of the French ships.
 Burning fires and cannon shots deceived 6 ships and 6 frigates, which continued on their way, instead of obeying the vice-admiral who ordered them to turn back.

-When the day came, Morard de Galles and Hoche, mounted on the frigate Fraternité, found themselves alone and headed for Bantry Bay, designated for the army rendezvous.
+When the day came, Justin Bonaventure Morard de Galles and Hoche, onboard the frigate Fraternité, found themselves alone and headed for Bantry Bay, designated for the planned rendezvous point.
 On the point of arriving there, they met the ship Revolution and the frigate Scévola sinking low in the water.
 Dumanoir took in part of the crew.
 The scattered fleet, without a leader, had headed, ship by ship, towards Bantry Bay, where the ships had waited for a few days, then, impatient, had left for the stampede.
 Hoche had to retreat.

-While the armies of the Republic won victories everywhere on the continent, England's fleets triumphed on every sea.
+While the armies of the Republic won victories everywhere on the continent, the British navy triumphed on every sea.
 Dumanoir was not yet twenty-seven years old when the Directory appointed him head of division in Messidor An V (July 1797).